jmdevy/jmdevy.github.io/_drafts/2024-8-5-Electrical-Engineering-1-Voltage-Basic.markdown

 # _**Summary**_
 * _Two points of voltage are created by the two ends of a battery_
-* _Voltage difference is the difference of the voltage values at two points/ends of a battery/wires and can be expressed in two directions_
+* _Voltage difference is the **total** difference of the voltage values at two points/ends of a battery/wires and can be expressed in two directions_

 <br>